maperghis/stan_coding_challenge/solution.md

 [response.json file](https://challengeaccepted.streamco.com.au/samples/response.json)
 the title expected for this movie is "The Taste".
 At first I thought that this was an encoding issue however this doesn't account for the extra letters.
-I assummed that it was a mistake and changed the title to "The Taste" to get my tests to pass.
+I assumed that it was a mistake and changed the title to "The Taste" to get my tests to pass.

 ## Future Features